 St Catharine's has integrated its systems with those of the University, Departmental, and Faculty Libraries, so you can view (and renew) all of your loans in one place.

-Colin Higgins is the College Librarian.
-Sarah Fletcher is Assistant Librarian.
-Elizabeth Ennion-Smith is the College Archivist, and works in the library office on Thursdays and Fridays.
-Laura Paterson helps out in her role as Sherlock Librarian for 2015-16.
-Anita is the library cleaner.
+Colin Higgins is the Librarian.
+Sarah Fletcher is the Deputy Librarian.
+Pauline Kiesow is the Library Assistant.
+Tilda Watson is the Archivist.
+Sophie Anson helps out in her role as Sherlock Librarian for 2019-20.
+Louisa is the library cleaner.

 For contact details of Library staff, please see this page.